mwoeppel/patent-data-uspto/data/general_info/README.md

-The data include general info data and come from ‘g_patent’, ‘g_application’, and ‘g_figures’ (https://data.uspto.gov/bulkdata/datasets -> PatentsView Granted Patent Disambiguated Data).
+The data include general patent information and come from ‘g_patent’, ‘g_application’, and ‘g_figures’ (https://data.uspto.gov/bulkdata/datasets -> PatentsView Granted Patent Disambiguated Data).
 This folder includes all general info data for patents granted from January 1976 through December 2025.
-This file includes the following columns:
+This file includes the following variables:

 | Variable    | Description                               |
 | ----------- | ----------------------------------------- |